aidudezzz/deepbots/docs/how_deepbots_works.rst

 the user to implement reset procedures for simpler use-cases.
 It is always possible to override this method and implement any custom reset procedure as needed by the use-case.

+**All-in-all to set up your gym environment you have to create a class that inherits one of deepbot's classes and implement the methods that are specific to your use-case and deepbots handles interfacing the environment with Webots.
+As your familiarity and/or needs grow, you can override deepbot's methods to alter functionality or inherit from classes higher up in the hierarchy.**

 *Deepbots* includes two schemes to set up your RL environment, the `emitter-receiver scheme` which separates the `Robot` and the `Supervisor` in